-For the years ended December 31, 2019 and 2018, the Company did not have tax contingencies under the principles of SSAP No. 5, Liabilities, Contingencies and Impairment of Assets.
+For the years ended December 31, 2021 and 2020, the Company did not have tax contingencies under the principles of SSAP No. 5, Liabilities, Contingencies and Impairment of Assets.
 This is subject to change but it is not expected to significantly increase in the 12 month period following the balance sheet date.
 The Company is primarily subject to examination by U.S. federal and various U.S. state and local tax authorities.
-The statute of limitations for federal tax purposes has closed for tax years 2015 and earlier.
-In 2019, the IRS began its examination of the tax year ended December 31, 2017.
-At this time, no adjustments have been proposed.
-The statute of limitations for state income tax purposes has closed for tax years 2015 and earlier.
+The statute of limitations for federal tax purposes have closed for tax years 2016 and earlier.
+However, as a result of certain net operating loss carryback claims we have filed related to the tax year ended December 31, 2017, the IRS has a limited ability to assess tax for the 2015 tax year.
+In 2019, the IRS began its examination of the tax year ended December 31, 2017 and they have expanded their scope to include tax year ended December 31, 2018.
+At this time no adjustments have been proposed.
+In addition to our IRS filings, we file income tax returns with immaterial amounts in various state jurisdictions and record these amounts in our provision for income taxes for both current and deferred taxes.
+The statute of limitations for state income tax purposes have closed for tax years 2017 and earlier.